Welcome to ‘Sota!

 About the blogger

-I’m Katrina Taylor, a 20-something web designer living in rural Minnesota.
+I’m Katrina Taylor, a 30-something Creative Director living in rural Minnesota.
 I also work part-time as a group exercise instructor.
 I love fashion, fitness, traveling, and pretending to be a Yuppie.
 I might also bombard you with photos of my beloved dog while bragging about how Norwegian I am.
-You can find me doing pretty much all of these things on Facebook and Twitter.
+You can find me doing pretty much all of these things on Instagram, Facebook and Twitter.

 I grew up in Alaska and Washington state before my first move to the Midwest in 2002.
 I left my friends and family behind to purse an undergraduate degree at my beloved alma mater, Dana College, a small liberal arts school formerly located in Blair, Nebraska.

 On the first day of classes, I was selected for the role of “Ginger” in the Dana College Theater production of Book of Days.
 I don’t remember much of the actual play…just that I got to wear a sweet pair of boots.
 I also met a ridiculously cute guy who was selected to play “Sheriff Atkins”.